altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 ~~
 ~~
 *Martha's feet hit a floor*
-~She was in a memory, her own~
+~She was in a memory, her own.
-~A row of books on either side of her~
+A row of books on either side of her.
-~A dark emerald colored carpet at her feet~ "M::Flanagan?"
+A dark emerald colored carpet at her feet~ "M::Flanagan?"
 "FL::Over here!"
 *He squeezed her hand*
 ~Which had nothing in it~
 *Martha looked around*
-~Flanagan was nowhere in sight~
+~Flanagan was nowhere in sight.
-~Some movement behind the books caught her eye~ "FL::I'm in the other row."
+Some movement behind the books caught her eye~ "FL::I'm in the other row."
 *He tugged at her*
 "FL::This way!"
 *Martha looked down at her hand*
-~She was still holding his hand, she could tell, but it wasn't there~ ~She felt it, and him pulling on her to come~
+~She was still holding his hand, she could tell, but it wasn't there.
+She felt it, and him pulling on her to come.
-~It was as if he had an invisible stretchy arm that could pass through walls... of books at least~ ~Martha let herself be led on~
+It was as if he had an invisible stretchy arm that could pass through walls... of books at least.
+Martha let herself be led on~
 }

 ## [confrontation](confrontation.md)